rebelsky/csc207c/pages/los.md

 #### ADTs/DSs #2: Stacks

-Here and in other ADTs/DSs, start with the PUM, or at least something like the PUM.
-At least the PM.
-At least the P.
+Here and in other ADTs/DSs, start with the SAM, or at least something like the SAM.
+At least the SM.
+At least the S.

 #### ADTs/DSs #7: Binary search trees